-Well, recently a combination of network and content has lead to reflect on my experience and deep thoughts with this Twitter conversation with @simbeckhampson, that has started with the read of his old blog post: ‘Do You Speak Data‘
+Well, recently a combination of network and content has to lead to reflect on my experience and deep thoughts with this Twitter conversation with @simbeckhampson, that has started with the reading of his old blog post: ‘Do You Speak Data.’

 “Less people will be required and those who remain will take on an analyst role to ensure predictions match human instinct.”

 This is when humans work with machines for better decision making and impact whether it is in healthcare, transportation, sustainable development or any other field.

 “Fast forward 30 years.
 What advice do you think your future self would like you to know today?
 Thanks to @BruceMctague for the article and upcoming book tip.” https://www.wired.co.uk/article/yuval-noah-harari-extract-21-lessons-for-the-21st-century #education #futureskills #algorithm #change #control” — @simbeckhampson

 It is a thought-provoking article and a futuristic worldview that struck many chords!
 Here is the summary that I shared as well on Twitter with Paul:

 So it is about embracing: 1. not knowing 2. change as ‘we ain’t seen nothing yet’.
 3. lifelong learning and social / knowledge flows 4. reinvention of ourselves.
 1/2